 Well, the money you invest will grow significantly throughout your working years.
 Also, the TSP’s investments are free, meaning you won’t see periodic fees reducing your retirement savings.
 But if you transition to a federal job, then the TSP becomes a pretty nice 401(k) and there’s really no reason to switch.

 Can I keep my TSP and start a new IRA with my civilian employer?

-The paperwork for withdrawing money from the TSP can be found at www.tsp.gov.
-The paperwork for rolling that money into another account varies, but the human resources department at your new employer should be able to help.
+The TSP withdrawal form can be found at www.tsp.gov.
+The paperwork for rolling your TSP money into another account varies, but the human resources department at your new employer should be able to help.

-There is no penalty for “rolling over” IRA money, as long as it’s traditional to traditional or Roth to Roth.
+There is no penalty for “rolling over” your TSP money, as long as it’s going from traditional to traditional or Roth to Roth IRA.
 It’s a several-day process and will usually require you to provide notarized signatures on the forms.
-If you’re considering this route, be aware that you cannot convert an IRA of one type to another, unless you withdraw everything (and pay the penalty!), then re-invest it.
+If you’re considering moving your TSP to an IRA, be aware that you cannot convert an IRA of one type to another, unless you withdraw everything (and pay the penalty!), then reinvest it.
 So frankly, that’s a terrible idea.

 Learn about a new way to earn more while investing in veteran small business.

 So, Should I Cash Out & Withdrawal from my TSP or Not?